SeldonIO/alibi/doc/source/overview/high_level.md

 on.

 #### Functionality:
-Insights can also be used to augment model functionaluty.
+Insights can also be used to augment model functionality.
 Providing useful information on top of model predictions.
 How to change the model inputs to obtain a better output for instance.

 #### Research:
 Explainability allows researchers to look inside the black box and see what the models are doing.
 Helping them understand more broadly the effects of the particular model or training schema they're using.

-:::{admonition} **Note 1: Biases**
+:::{admonition} **Note 2: Biases**
 Practitioners must be wary of using explainability to excuse bad models rather than ensuring there correctness.
 As an example its possible to have a model that is correctly trained on a dataset, however due to the dataset being either wrong or incomplete the model doesn't actually reflect reality.
 If the insights that explainability generates